-The Project is designed with an on-site stormwater retention system that during the life of the Project will comply with the City's drainage requirements by preventing site discharge and transport of untreated runoff.
+The Project is designed with an on-site stormwater retention system that during the life of the Project will comply with the City's drainage requirements by preventing the transport of untreated runoff.
 The Project will be required to comply with the Stormwater Management and Discharge Controls per Chapter 13.08 of the Desert Hot Springs Municipal Code (Ordinance #1997-03).
 Moreover, the Project proponent will be required to develop and implement a Project-Specific Water Quality Management Plan (WQMP) to comply with the most current standards of the Whitewater River Region Water Quality Management Plan for Urban Runoff and the Whitewater River Watershed MS4 Permit.
 The Project-Specific WQMP will identify a strategy of site design, source controls, and treatment controls with a required operation and maintenance program to address post-construction runoff quality and quantity.
-The site plan, grading design, storm drain design, and retention facility of the Project must be factored in the Project-Specific WQMP development and documentation.
-Runoff from throughout the impervious surfaces (buildings, hardscape and pavement) of each drainage management area will be conveyed via surface and piped flows to a corresponding underground retention chambers.
-Each of the two retention facilities will be sized to retain the incremental increase between the pre-development and post-development volume resulting from the controlling 100-year storm event.
-As proposed, the stormwater retention and management strategy are expected to comply with local and regional requirements for protecting surface water quality and preventing waste discharge violations.
-Less than significant impacts are expected.
+The site plan, grading design, storm drain design, and retention facility of the Project must be factored in the WQMP development and documentation.
+Following implementation of standard conditions and mitigation measure below less than significant impacts are expected.